(Redirected from 901.9 Luminaires)Jump to navigation Jump to search

 - If a bridge can be lighted to approximately the designed intensity in accordance with the previous bullet, a luminaire is not necessary on the structure.
 When necessary to locate lighting poles and luminaires on a bridge, it is advantageous to locate those units over bearing points or bents to lessen detrimental effects of vibration.

-- Where continuous lighting is not being designed, the transition at the end of an acceleration lane or the beginning of a basic or auxiliary lane at an on ramp is lighted.
+- • Where continuous lighting is not being designed, the transition at the end of an acceleration lane or the beginning of a basic or auxiliary lane at an on ramp is lighted.
 One LED-B luminaire mounted at 45 ft. is installed at the end of the acceleration lane at the point where the lane is full lane width.
-Two LED-A luminaires mounted at 30 ft. can be substituted for this luminaire, but are not recommended.
-If used, one luminaire is installed at the point where the lane is full lane width and one at the point where the lane is about 5 ft. wide but not less than 125 ft. apart.
+Two LED-A luminaires mounted at 30 ft. can be substituted for this luminaire but this substitution is not recommended.
+If used, one luminaire is installed at the point where the lane is full lane width and one at the point where the lane is about 5 ft. wide, but not less than 125 ft. apart.
 See Figure 901.7.5 for additional information.

 - On continuously lighted sharp ramp curves, poles are required on the inside of the curve for safety reasons.
 Luminaires mounted on the inside of sharp curves are spaced 0.55 times the normal horizontal spacing, and those on the outside at 0.70 times the normal horizontal spacing.